MV Dreamward

 MS Dreamward was a cruise ship owned and operated by Star Cruises.
 She was built in 1992 by the Chantiers de l'Atlantique shipyard in St. Nazaire, France as MS Dreamward for traffic with Norwegian Cruise Line.
 In 1998 she was lengthened at Lloyd Werft in Bremerhaven, Germany and renamed as Norwegian Dream.
 In late 2012, she was transferred to the fleet of Star Cruises and renamed SuperStar Gemini.

 History

 Concept and construction

-The Dreamward was the first in a pair of two identical cruise ships ordered by Kloster Cruise for Norwegian Cruise Line (NCL) from Chantiers de l'Atlantique.
+Dreamward was the first in a pair of two identical cruise ships ordered by Kloster Cruise for Norwegian Cruise Line (NCL) from Chantiers de l'Atlantique.
 The sisters were planned with a gross tonnage of approximately 40,000, and maximum passenger capacity of 1,246 persons.
 However, they were also designed from the start with the concept of lengthening in mind, making it possible for the company to easily expand their capacity without having to order entirely new ships.